Skip Navigation

 Course Description

 Human genetics has fascinated us for centuries—beginning with the basic question of why we look like our ancestors and continuing to recent advances in medical and courtroom analyses.
 In this course, students gain experience with a variety of classical and modern techniques used in human genetic analysis.
 Students spend most of their time in the research laboratory, where they are the subjects of the experiments themselves!
-First, participants' blood samples are collected (with a simple finger poke) for a variety of analyses, such as determining their own blood types & calculating the frequencies of blood-type alleles in their class as well as photographing their own chromosomes & sorting them into a karyotype.
-Students also construct part of their own DNA fingerprints using multiplex PCR and analyze portions of their mitochondrial genomes.
-Time between experiments is spent working on genetic problem sets, which review the following topics: basic patterns of inheritance, probability, pedigree analysis, and population genetics.
-Visiting speakers in this course include a genetic counselor and a DNA crime scene analyst.
+First, participants’ blood samples are collected (with a simple finger poke) for a variety of analyses, such as determining their blood types & calculating the frequencies of blood-type alleles in their class.
+From their own DNA, students determine their genotypes associated with human sleep habits and taste receptors.
+Students also construct part of their DNA fingerprints using multiplex PCR and analyze portions of their mitochondrial genomes.
+Time between experiments is spent learning about genetic diseases, such as cystic fibrosis and cancer, and working on genetic problem sets, which review the following topics: basic patterns of inheritance, probability, and pedigree analysis.

 Instructor